MS-NeRF: Multi-Space Neural Radiance Fields: Multi-Space module

-A naive implementation of the multi-space NeRF network would be constructing the network using multiple tiny parallel MLPs, with each one representing one sub-space information, which, however, will largely increase parameters and has been proven to be tough to converge~\cite{reiser2021kilonerf}.
-Besides, our experiments in \cref{subsec:hyp} demonstrate that the current network structure of NeRF possesses the potential to understand our 3D scenes.
-Therefore, we propose a compact Multi-Space module (MS module), which takes advantage of the neural feature field scheme originally designed for memory saving~\cite{niemeyer2021giraffe}, to sufficiently extract multi-space information from standard NeRF backbone network structures with only small computational overheads.
+Based on the analysis in \secref{subsec:feats_fields}, we propose a compact Multi-Space module (MS module) using the neural feature field scheme~\cite{niemeyer2021giraffe}, to sufficiently extract multi-space information from standard NeRF backbone network structures with only small computational overheads.
 Specifically, the MS module will replace the original output layer of the NeRF backbone.
 Below we describe the detailed architecture of our module.

-As shown in \cref{fig:pip}, our MS module only modifies the output part of vanilla NeRF.
-Vanilla NeRF computes single density $\sigma_i$ and radiance $\mathbf{c}_i$ for each position along a ray casting through the scene and performs volumetric rendering using \cref{eq:intergel} to get the accumulated color.
+As shown in \figref{fig:pip}, our MS module only modifies the output part of vanilla NeRF.
+Vanilla NeRF computes single density $\sigma_i$ and radiance $\mathbf{c}_i$ for each position along a ray casting through the scene and performs volumetric rendering using \equref{eq:intergel} to get the accumulated color.
 On the contrary, our multi-head layer replaces the neural radiance field with the neural feature fields~\cite{niemeyer2021giraffe}.
 Specifically, the modified output layer gives $K$ densities $\{\sigma^k_i\}$ and features $\{\mathbf{f}^k_i\}$ of $d$ dimension for each position along a ray with each pair corresponding to a sub-space, where $K$ and $d$ are hyperparameters for the total sub-space number and the feature dimension of the neural feature field, respectively.

 We then integrate features along the ray in each sub-space to collect $K$ feature maps that encode the color information and visibility of each sub-space from a certain viewpoint.
 As all pixels are calculated the same way, we denote each pixel as $\{\mathcal{F}^k\}$ for simplicity and describe the operation at the pixel level.
 Each pixel $\{\mathcal{F}^k\}$ of the feature maps is calculated using: